Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 Block chain for the validation of credentials may be cryptographically sound.
 However, for credential validation in an Authentication Process, it is not acceptable.

 * There will never be a single global blockchain identity store.
-* Revokcation is complex and potentially impossible.
+* Revocation is complex and potentially impossible.
 * Identities can be lost and never recovered.
 * It will not scale as the chain grows.
 * It doesn't prevent impersonation of identity, only of credential.